amplication/docs/docs/premium-features/custom-types-and-actions.md

 #### REST API Settings

-1. Choose the appropriate HTTP Method from the dropdown (e.g., "get", "post", "put", "delete").
+1. Choose the appropriate HTTP verb from the dropdown (e.g., "get", "post", "put", "delete").
-2. Specify the Path for your Action (e.g., "/id/my-new-module-name").
+2. Specify the route for your Action (e.g., "/id/my-new-module-name").
 3. Select the Input Source for your Action's parameters (e.g., "body", "query", "params", or "split") from the dropdown.

 #### GraphQL API Settings